chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Performance Aware LLM Load Balancer for Mixed Workloads](https://dl.acm.org/doi/abs/10.1145/3721146.3721947):  a heuristic-guided, reinforcement learning-based router with a trainable response-length predictor and a novel formulation for estimating the impact of mixing different workloads
 - [ ] [Niyama : Breaking the Silos of LLM Inference Serving](https://arxiv.org/abs/2503.22562): request schedule paper
 - [ ] ⭐ [Optimizing SLO-oriented LLM Serving with PD-Multiplexing](https://arxiv.org/abs/2504.14489): PD multiplexing, enabling in-place and phase-decoupled compute partition, seems different from simple multiplexing
+- [ ] [Ascendra: Dynamic Request Prioritization for Efficient LLM Serving](https://arxiv.org/abs/2504.20828): set high or low priority for requests
+- [ ] [PrefillOnly: An Inference Engine for Prefill-only Workloads in Large Language Model Applications](https://arxiv.org/abs/2505.07203): target at prefill-only workload, which only output one token

+- [ ] ⭐ [ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production](https://arxiv.org/abs/2505.09999): show the real production LLM workload
+- [ ] [Efficient LLM Serving on Hybrid Real-time and Best-effort Requests](https://arxiv.org/abs/2504.09590): collocate the Real-time and Best-effort Requests, propose request scheduling and KV cache sharing

 #### LLM as microservice